 If you owed the IRS money, there’s not much you can do.
 The IRS applies refunds to past tax debts first.
 You will need to make a separate estimated tax payment specifically marked as for the current year.

-You should also request a tax transcript or check your account online to see if you still owe money.
-If you do, it’s in your best interests to make payment arrangements with the IRS for the remaining balance.
+You should also request a tax transcript or check your IRS account online to see if you still owe money.
+If you do, you’ll probably want to pay off the balance or set up a payment plan.
 Interest and penalties will keep accruing if you wait for them to take your refund in future years.

 You will not be able to apply your refunds to estimated taxes until your past tax debts are paid in full.